There are many choices. Here’s why you should see a physical therapist first.

 I like to compare physical therapy to when something goes wrong with your car.
 If you need to invest in parts or work done to keep your car running properly, why wouldn’t you do the same thing with regards to your health?

-Russell Manalastas is a physical therapist and clinic director of Lattimore Physical Therapy in Spencerport, New York.
-Russ uses evidence based treatments that include manual therapy and exercise to help expedite recovery.
-He has a passion for advocating for the physical therapy profession, and enjoys treating a variety of sports/orthopedic conditions.
+Russell Manalastas is a physical therapist and owner of MANA Performance Therapy in Fairport, NY.
+Russ uses evidence-based treatments that include manual therapy and exercise to help expedite recovery.
+He has a passion for advocating for the physical therapy profession and enjoys treating a variety of sports/orthopedic conditions.
 His particular interests are in repetitive, endurance related injuries and how to help patients continue activity while managing the injury.
 In addition to patient care, Russ oversees daily operations of the clinic, marketing, and any community/event planning.
 He currently resides in Rochester with his wife Kathleen, his daughter Lilia, and his son Easton.